rymaju/ryanjungtestauth0/README.md

-# Sample 01 - Logging In and Gated Content

-This sample demonstrates:

-- Logging in to Auth0 using Redirect Mode
-- Accessing profile information that has been provided in the ID token
-- Gated content.
-The `/profile` route is not accessible without having first logged in
+# Sample Auth0 MERN Web App

+Basic MERN app with Auth0 template.
+Majority was blantantly taken from the Auth0 SPA React Setup, but has been since heavily modified to fit the MERN architecture.

+Backend and frontend exist in the same directory and share the sane `package.json` file, but they can be decoupled if needed.
+The react app is statically served from the express app.

 ## Project setup